SeokhyunKim/aws_python_tools/README.md

 # aws_python_tools
-Python scripts to facilitate some AWS management works based on AWS cli.
+Python scripts to facilitate some AWS management works based on AWS cli and python sdk, boto3.